Female fertility can be defined as the ability of a woman to conceive and carry a pregnancy for 9 months, which is called full-term pregnancy.

 Are you TTC and would like to start using OPKs or ovulation calculators?
 It will be a piece of cake after reading this guide: How Do Ovulation Calculators Work?

 A woman's ovarian reserve or egg supply is composed of the total amount of eggs contained within her ovaries, which diminishes with age.
-If you want to delve deeper into it, do not miss this post: What Is the Ovarian Reserve?
+If you want to delve deeper into this topic please click here: What Is the Ovarian Reserve?

 National Health Service (NHS) (UK) (2009).
 The Pregnancy Book.
 Your complete guide to: A healthy pregnancy, Labour and childbirth, The first weeks with your new baby.
 Crown copyright 2009.
 Produced by COI for the Department of Health.